Eugenics Past and Present: Remembering Buck v. Bell

 Citation / Publisher Attribution

 Social Education, v.
 65, no. 5, p.
 300-306

 Scholar Commons Citation

 Berson, Michael J. and Cruz, Bárbara C., "Eugenics Past and Present: Remembering Buck v.
 Bell" (2001).
-Social Science Education Faculty Publications.
-57.
+Teaching and Learning Faculty Publications.
+273.